raspberrypilearning/share-your-world/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Now it's time to build your interactive website and share your topic with the world!.
+Now it's time to build your interactive website and share your topic with the world!

 </div>
 <div>